Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Where are we going, Bedu?"
 Hzzkvk asked him.
 Behind them, the ship sensed the departure of its master and locked itself up.

-"We are going," Bedu said “To see a Contact.”
+"We are going," Bedu said "To see a Contact."

 ___